oguerrer/oguerrer.github.io/ppi/index.md

 <br>

-## Development as a complex process
+## The complexity of development

 PPI combines knowledge from Complexity Economics, Computational Social Science, Behavioral Sciences, and Policy Sciences in a computational framework.
 It views the economy as a complex adaptive system where micro-level policy interventions give place to macro-level outcomes.
 These outcomes, in turn, feed back into the governments' decisions about public expenditure and policy interventions.
-These micro-macro-micro causal mechanisms are difficult to analyze with traditional statistical tools, especially if not comprehensive multi-level data exists.
+These micro-macro-micro causal mechanisms are difficult to analyze with traditional statistical tools, especially if no comprehensive multi-level data exist.
 In the real world, macro-level outcomes are typically measured through development indicators.
-However, data on the micro-level policymaking process tend to be scarce, at least in a similar scale and systematic nature as those of development indicators.
+However, data on the micro-level policymaking process tend to be scarce, at least of a a similar scale and systematic nature as those of development indicators.

 <center><img class="aligncenter wp-image-254" src="/images/ppi/diagram_2.jpg" align="center" width="70%"></center>

-In view of such limitations, PPI simulates the macro-level dynamics of development indicators through a computational model of the policymaking process shaping the choices of rationally-bounded policymakers.
+In view of such limitations, PPI simulates the dynamics of development indicators through a computational model of the political economy shaping the choices of rationally-bounded policymakers.
 More specifically, PPI simulates a *central authority* that allocates transformative resources with the aim of improving indicators and reaching a set of goals.
 In the simulation, these resources are transformed into development outcomes by *policy agents*, each one representing a public official or government agency in charge of improving the relevant development indicators.
-The macro-level dynamics of the simulated indicators depend on (1) the amount of resources allocated by the central authority, (2) the policy agents' efficiency, and (3) the interlinkages with other policy issues (for example, because industrial growth may hinder environmental progress).
+The macro-level dynamics of the simulated indicators depend on (1) the amount of resources allocated by the central authority, (2) the policy agents' efficiency, and (3) the interlinkages between policy issues.

-When combined with real-world data, PPI can be calibrated to generate synthetic development indicators with properties that match the empirical ones.
+When combined with real-world data, PPI can be calibrated to generate synthetic development indicators with properties that match empirical ones.
-In this case, PPI's theoretical variables (those at the micro-level that are unobservable in the real world) are informative about how governments reach development goals.
+In this case, PPI's theoretical variables (micro-level information that is unobservable in the real world) are informative about how governments reach development goals.
-Thus, PPI can exploit publicly available datasets to support governments reaching the SDGs.
+Thus, PPI can exploit publicly available datasets to support governments decisionmaking towards the SDGs.